dotpointer/mysql-shim/README.md

 * Purpose

-	Seamlessly redefines deprecated or missing mysql_ functions and MYSQL_ constants and calls the corresponding mysqli_ functions for PHP5.5+.
+	Seamlessly redefines deprecated or missing mysql_ functions and MYSQL_ constants and calls the corresponding mysqli_ functions for PHP 5.5+ and PHP 7+.
 	Converting PHP MySQL function calls to PHP MySQLi function calls.

 * Project goal